Starkville to Meridian - Serving Central and East Mississippi

 Black Coated Chain Link

-Property owners along US-45 and around public and community facilities in Macon use black coated chain link for a finished see-through perimeter that holds up better than wood in heavy clay areas that stay damp for extended periods after rainfall.
+If you've got a lot along US-45 or near one of Macon's public and community facilities, black coated chain link gives you a finished, see-through perimeter that holds up better than wood in the heavy clay areas that stay damp for a long time after rain.

 Field Fence